Preceptorship and Fellowship Programs

 Applicants will be considered ONLY after ALL of the following materials are submitted.

 - A complete application for admission to the preceptorship program

 - An official transcript of the applicant's dental education records (if necessary transcribed into English)

 - Three confidential reports from persons with knowledge of the applicant's skills and potential, submitted in signed and sealed envelopes.

-- Evidence of English Language Proficiency or a TOEFL score of 550 or computer based score of 213 or internet based score of 79-80 is required of students from non-English-speaking countries.
+- Completed State of Proficiency form or a TOEFL score of 550 or computer based score of 213 or internet based score of 79-80 is required of students from non-English-speaking countries.
 An interview in English may be required.

-- A non-refundable application fee of $250 in the form of traveler's checks or a check drawn on a U.S. bank for EACH PROGRAM you are applying for.
+- A non-refundable application fee of $250 in the form of traveler's checks, a check drawn on a U.S. bank, or by credit card (visa, mastercard, or american express) for EACH PROGRAM you are applying for.

 All application materials must be mailed to: